freef/freef.github.io/README.md

 While deepening my skills as a developer, I’ve also become fascinated by Product Management, supporting a diverse team in building the right things, finding the metaphors that help everyone get on the same page, and nurturing positive organization. -->

 This project grew out of a series of studies where I was looking for a faster way to build up jagged and organic textures.
 Each one was made by pouring melted wax onto the surface of water and lowering a torn plastic bag containing a brick through the melted wax.

+We all know that games are more fun when played together, but the random matchmaking services for online games leave a lot to be desired.
+I created this tool to make it easier to play online games together.
+On Mario Verde players can post events, each with a title, description, time, and some contact info.

+When planning this project I imagined it as an app where people could extend an invitiation to play games with the internet.

+It was important to me that this service have a low barrier to entry.

+The cactus was the site seemed a little desolate without

+I developed Mario Verde to be as simple and intuative as possible.